agungsptr/node-clean-ts/README.md

 </details>

 ## About The Project
-This a TypeScript version of Node Clean, if you want to see the JavaScript version follow this [way](https://github.com/agungsptr/node-clean).
+**This a TypeScript version of Node Clean**, if you want to see the JavaScript version follow this [way](https://github.com/agungsptr/node-clean).

 This project aims to be used as a base backend project which implements clean architecture.